Holidays

 Overview

-This two week self-guided holiday crams in everything you need to truly immerse yourself into Japanese culture, a country where ancient traditions seamlessly intertwine with modern life.
-Arriving in Japan’s vibrant capital you will step out onto Tokyo’s Shibuya crossing, the most photographed in the world.
-Explore this magnificent city where skyscrapers act as bookends to traditional wooden buildings and escape the city and hike up Mt.
-Takao for far reaching views to Mt.Fuji, stunning in all seasons.
-And, what is a trip to Japan without a ride on a bullet train?
-We have included a ride on the Shinkansen to take you back in time to a life more simple as you undertake the famed postal route; the Nakasendo Trail.
-Walking from one quaint village to another through the Kiso Valley, greeted by warm hospitality along your way.
-To ensure a full Japanese experience we have designed this trip to include time in Kyoto, the most culturally rich city in Asia, where you can partake in a traditional tea ceremony before following in the footsteps of Samurai and pilgrims as hike the Kumano Kodo to the awe-inspiring Nachi Taishi.
-Discovering a wealth of traditions, myths and legends with every step.
-Ending your time on the trail by bathing your body and spirit in the oldest onsen in Japan.
-You will end your trip with the bright lights of Osaka, known as a foodie’s paradise it is the perfect place to celebrate your experience.
+This two-week self-guided holiday is filled with everything you need to truly immerse yourself in Japanese culture, in a country where ancient traditions seamlessly intertwine with modern life.
+Beginning in Japan’s vibrant capital, you will step out onto Tokyo’s giant Shibuya crossing, the most photographed in the world.
+Explore this magnificent city where skyscrapers act as bookends to traditional wooden buildings, then escape the centre to hike up Mt.
+Takao for far-reaching views to Mt.
+Fuji - stunning in all seasons.
+Plus, what is a trip to Japan without a ride on a high-speed bullet train?
+We have included a trip on the Shinkansen as you travel to the countryside, where you will then step back in time to the Edo period and a life more simple as you hike the famed trade and travel route - the Nakasendo Trail.
+Walking from one quaint village to another through the Kiso Valley, you will be greeted by warm hospitality along your way.
+To ensure a full Japanese experience, we have also included time in Kyoto, the most culturally rich city in Asia, where you can enjoy a traditional tea ceremony before continuing your adventures, this time following in the footsteps of Samurai and pilgrims as you hike on the Kumano Kodo Trail to reach the awe-inspiring Nachi Taisha Shinto shrine.
+You will discover a wealth of traditions, myths, and legends with every step, and have the chance to bathe your body and spirit in one of the oldest onsen in Japan.
+You will end your trip in the bright lights of Osaka, Japan’s second city, where you’ll be grinning at every turn.
+Known as a foodie’s paradise with bustling alleys filled with quirky restaurants, bars and shops, and where you’ll also find ancient castles, shrines, temples and parks juxtaposed with giant fairground attractions and the famous pinball arcades, this is the perfect place to celebrate your experiences in Japan.

 Why KE?